Who I Am

 An out-of-the-box, solution-driven individual, deeply fascinated by the intersection of engineering, creativity and human-centered design.

-From childhood, I’ve been captivated by the art of invention and haven’t stopped creating since.
-I am on a journey to reclaim this identity.
+From childhood, I’ve been captivated by the art of invention.
+I am on a journey to reclaim my identity as a creator.

 I believe in the power of collective action; the power of the crowd.
 By embracing the creativity of others and striving to make engineering more accessible to those without the privileges I have now, I aim to contribute to a more equitable and innovative world.
 My goal is to redesign experiences by dismantling barriers to accessibility, particularly for minorities.
 I am dedicated to using my gifts to make my communities better, alongside other amazing visionaries.